Religion is less central to everyday life for Muslims in Israel than elsewhere in the region

 Also, Israeli Muslims are somewhat more likely to observe the final pillar of Islam – the annual pilgrimage to Mecca – than Muslims in many nearby countries.
 Nearly a quarter (23%) of Israeli Muslims have made the hajj, compared with just a handful of Muslims in Morocco (6%) and Tunisia (4%).
 Possibly owing to proximity to Saudi Arabia, Israeli Muslims are about as likely as Muslims in Egypt (20%) and Lebanon (20%) to have completed the hajj.

-Kelsey Jo Starr is a research assistant focusing on religion at Pew Research Center.
+Kelsey Jo Starr is a research analyst focusing on religion at Pew Research Center.